KeeVeeGames/Shady.gml/README.md

 > [!NOTE]
 > Shader files that are only used as a library to import to other shaders still has to be correct, compilable and require to have a `main` function.
-> If you are not planning to use that "library" shader in-game as an effect, use `skip_compilation` directive that will replace all of the shader's code with a blank `main` function, but will still remain reachable for Shady directives.
+> If you are not planning to use that "library" shader in-game as an effect, you can use `skip_compilation` directive that will replace all of the shader's code with a blank `main` function, but will still remain reachable for Shady directives.

 #